 Certainly, the coronavirus pandemic has been a strong catalyst for remote work.
-Indeed, it provides the option for staff members to work from home while protecting them against Covid-19.
-However, a couple of months later what was considered at that time as the right move is starting to be problematic.
+Indeed, it provided the option for staff members to work from home while protecting them against Covid-19.
+However, a couple of months later in the experience; what was considered at that time as the right move is starting to be problematic.

 A. Challenges of remote work.

 Many employees are facing a mounting of issues with the new methodology.

 Limited contact with colleagues creates a vacuum in our lives.
 That vacuum intrigues, and on rare occasions questions our sense of belonging.
 That is because a workplace is a community.